 Spatialization does come with some CPU cost.
 Many applications have at most two sounds playing simultaneously.
 The cost of spatialization in that case is likely negligible.
 You can use the MRTK frame rate monitor to judge the impact of adding spatialization.

 In the physical world, sounds that are farther away are quieter.
 Your audio engine can model this attenuation based on the source distance.
 Use distance-based attenuation when it communicates relevant information.

 The distances to visual indicators, animated holograms, and other informative sounds are relevant to the user.
 Use distance-based attenuation to intuitively provide cues.

 Adjust the attenuation curve for each source to fit the size of your mixed-reality world's spaces.
 Your audio engine's default curve is often meant for large (up to half-kilometer) spaces.

 Sounds that reinforce the progressive stages of button actions and other interactions shouldn't get attenuation applied.
 The reinforcing effects of these sounds are more important than communicating the distance to the button.
 Variations can be distracting, especially with keyboards, when many button clicks may be heard in succession.

 Which spatialization technology to use

 With headphones or the HoloLens speakers, use head-related transfer function (HRTF)-based spatialization technologies.
 These technologies model the sound propagation around the head in the physical world.
 Even when a sound source is on the far side of one's head, sound propagates to the distant ear with some attenuation and delay.
-Speaker panning, in contrast, relies only on attenuation and applies total attenuation in the left ear when sounds are on the right side (and vice-versa).
+Speaker panning relies only on attenuation and applies total attenuation in the left ear when sounds are on the right side, and the other way around.
 This technique can be uncomfortable for "normal hearing" listeners and inaccessible for listeners who have hearing impairment in one ear.